 3 Support for businesses that pay little or no business rates

-The government will provide additional funding for local authorities to support small businesses that already pay little or no business rates because of small business rate relief (SBBR).
+The government has provided additional funding for local authorities to support small businesses that already pay little or no business rates because of small business rate relief (SBBR).
 This will provide a one-off grant of £10,000 to businesses currently eligible for SBRR or rural rate relief, to help meet their ongoing business costs.

 4 Support for businesses through the Coronavirus Business Interruption Loan Scheme